unnamed-lab/cypheir-mock/README.md

 ## Contributing

 Visit our [contributing guide](https://github.com/unnamed-lab/cypheir-mock/blob/main/CONTRIBUTING.md) to learn how to contribute.
-It only takes ~5 minutes to add your own!
+It only takes ~5 minutes to setup!

 ## Let's talk